 Halloween Food Ideas – Savory Snacks

-Pumpkin Deviled Eggs – This was an idea without a recipe, but I was able to find one here.
-However, I didn’t use pumpkin at all as the recipe calls for.
-I just added a tiny bit of red gel food coloring to the egg yolks to turn it orange.
-Sprinkled paprika and a snipped chive top them off!
+I didn’t use pumpkin at all in these eggs, I just added a bit of paprika to the filling to turn it orange.
+Sprinkle with additional paprika and some snipped chive to top them off!
+Here is the recipe.

-Mozzarella Eyeballs – I actually found this idea from Giant Eagle, but I checked their site and the recipe is gone now.
-I bought a plastic skull from the dollar store, then sliced the top off of green olives with pimentos and put them on top of mozzarella balls.
+I actually found this idea from Giant Eagle, but I checked their site and the recipe is gone now.
+I bought a plastic skull from the dollar store, then sliced the top off of green olives with pimentos, and put them on top of mozzarella balls.

 Halloween Food Ideas – Sweet Desserts

-Mummy Cookies – I used refrigerator cookie dough and a canned white frosting to make the bandages.
+I used refrigerator cookie dough and canned white frosting to make the bandages on my mummy cookies.
 I thickened the frosting with powdered sugar and used a flat piping tip.
 I was also able to find fun bloodshot candy eyes!
 I used the 6-inch lollipop sticks for these and used a piece of floral styrofoam to display them.
+Get the recipe here.